 You’ve finally moved into a bigger house that has all the space you need.
 You’ve needed the space for a while – but suddenly you realize you may not have a use for all your new space yet!
+This is where you get to put your extra room ideas to work.

 If you’re dreaming of your new home-to-be, this post can be inspiring for when you do finally have the extra space you want so badly.